JumpingKeyCaps/LCDify/README.md

 ## Why LCDify?

 ### High-Performance Engineering
-LCDify is built for creators who need heavy-duty video processing.
-By bypassing the CPU for pixel manipulation, it handles high-resolution video encoding with good stability.
+LCDify is built as a GPU-focused experiment for developers exploring advanced video processing techniques.
+By bypassing the CPU for pixel manipulation, it handles video encoding with consistent encoder behavior.

 **Key Technical Advantages:**
 - **Zero-Copy Architecture**: Pixels stay in VRAM.
 No expensive Bitmap conversions.
 - **Hardware-Accelerated**: Uses `MediaCodec` and `HardwareRenderer` for 1:1 GPU-to-Encoder throughput.
 - **AGSL Power**: Leverages Android Graphics Shading Language for single-pass complex math (Bayer, Luma, Quantization).
-- **Production-Ready**: Designed for offline preprocessing of long-form video content.
+- **Offline Processing Oriented**: Designed for short-form and experimental video preprocessing workflows.

 ---
 ## Versatility: Beyond LCDify
-- While this project focuses on Game Boy aesthetics, the underlying Tank Pipeline is designed as a universal GPU video processor.
+- The underlying Tank Pipeline demonstrates how a GPU video processor can be structured on Android.
-- Because the engine is decoupled from the visual logic, you can swap the AGSL shader to apply any real-time transformation : from VHS glitches and ASCII art to advanced color grading.
+- Because the engine is decoupled from the visual logic, you can swap the AGSL shader to apply any real-time ("shader-based") transformation : from VHS glitches and ASCII art to advanced color grading.
-- LCDify isn't just a filter; it's a robust infrastructure for anyone looking to bridge the gap between low-level Android MediaCodec and high-level AGSL shading.
+- LCDify isn't just a filter; it's a robust infrastructure for anyone looking to bridge the gap between low-level Android MediaCodec and high-level AGSL shading as a technical foundation and learning platform for GPU-driven media pipelines.

 ---